 The degree structure of higher education in Lithuania follows a three-cycle structure: the first cycle – professional bachelor’s, bachelor’s degree studies; the second cycle – master’s degree studies; the third cycle – doctoral studies.
 Professional bachelor’s study programmes of the first cycle may be carried out by colleges and bachelor’s study programmes of the first cycle by universities.
 Study programmes awarding a degree of the second cycle may be carried out by universities.
 Doctoral studies may be carried out by universities or universities together with research institutes.
 The first cycle of studies (bachelor’s) usually lasts 4 academic years, the second cycle (master’s) 2 years and the third cycle (doctoral) 4 years.

 Higher education institutions are financed in Lithuania from the state budget, funds of state investment programmes, income received as payment for studies, as well as income received from economic, research activities and rendered services, funds appropriated by international and foreign foundations and organizations, funds received as charity under the Law on Charity and Sponsorship and other funds received in legal ways.

-In 2019, there were in Lithuania 19 universities and 22 colleges.
-Universities conducted 85 study programmes in arts registered in the open vocational information system AIKOS, and colleges conducted 23.
+In 2019, there were 19 universities and 22 colleges in Lithuania.
+Universities conducted 85 study programmes in the arts registered in the open vocational information system AIKOS, and colleges conducted 23.